Is your teen ready to come home at a minute’s notice?

 This set of 4 mesh bags.
 These will need to be filled with all of your teens favorite personal items.
 When purchasing things for this next school year, whether it will be a dorm room or apartment, go ahead and purchase some travel size items for this bag.
 Don’t forget a brush, and toothbrush with toothpaste.
 And, make sure your girls don’t forget some personal hygiene items.

-These packing cubes will provide a little bit more room.
+Packing cubes will provide a little bit more room.
 Maybe use these for a quick change of clothes, dividing by category.

 Weekly medicine organizer which can be used all the time anyway.